 Whirling ball

 Imagine using a string to spin the green ball you see above.
 According to Newton's first law of motion, the ball should have stayed in a straight path.
 However, this is not the case.
-The ball instead follows a circular path because the string is pulling the ball back toward the center or toward the black dot.
+The ball follows instead a circular path because the string is pulling the ball back toward the center or toward the black dot.
 Without this force, the ball will not revolve.
 Instead, it would just move along a straight line.

 2)